 When professionals are working with children and families and there are outstanding concerns in relation to a child's safety and welfare (including concerns in relation to an unborn child) they should always consider whether a series of missed appointments may indicate that the family has moved out of the area or travelled overseas.
 Doncaster Children's Services Trust and the Police should be informed immediately if any such concerns arise.

 Where a child subject of a Child Protection Plan moves abroad, whether this is planned or unplanned, the child's social worker and Conference Chair should consider whether to reconvene a Review Child Protection Conference or Core Group Meeting to determine what action to take.
 Appropriate steps should be taken to inform the relevant local and overseas authorities in the country to which the child has moved of any concerns.

 Where there are concerns that a child may be removed from the UK by their family in order to avoid the involvement of agencies with safeguarding responsibilities, appropriate legal interventions should be considered.
-This also applies when a child who is subject to a care order has been removed from the UK, Doncaster Children’s Services Trust, the Police Child Abuse Investigation Team and the International Child Abduction and Contact Unit at the Ministry of Justice should be informed immediately.In the case of children taken overseas it may be appropriate to contact the Consular Directorate at the Foreign and Commonwealth Office, which offers assistance to British nationals in distress overseas (020 7008 1500).
+This also applies when a child who is subject to a care order has been removed from the UK, Doncaster Children's Services Trust, the Police Child Abuse Investigation Team and the International Child Abduction and Contact Unit should be informed immediately.In the case of children taken overseas it may be appropriate to contact the Consular Directorate at the Foreign and Commonwealth Office, which offers assistance to British nationals in distress overseas (020 7008 1500).
 They may be able to follow up a case through their consular post(s) in the country concerned.